pepstock-org/Charba/readme.md

    * change `getXScaleID` and `getXScaleID` methods in `BoxAnnotation` class of Annotation plugin in order to return a `IsScaleId` instance instead of a `String`.
    * move `AnnotationType` enumeration from `org.pepstock.charba.client.annotation.enums` to `org.pepstock.charba.client.annotation` in order to maintain the low visibility of internal classes of the annotation plugin implementation.
    * change the constructors of `LineAnnotation` and `BoxAnnotation` in order to set an ID to the object.
 This will enable the possibility to defines annotations items as default.
-   * add `enabled` property to annotation line and box options in order to enable and disable the drawing of the annotation.
-   * add `hoverCursor` property to line and box annotation options in order to change the cursor when mouse hovers the annotation.
-   * add `Pattern` and `Gradient` as possible `backgroundColor` property in `BoxAnnotation` options.
-   * add `AnnotationValueCallback` interface in order to configure Line and box annotation options to calculate the values to draw the annotation at runtime.
  * add new `DatasetRangeClearSelectionEvent` event for `DatasetsItemsSelector` plugin in to order to notify when a clear action has been performed on chart.
    * remove `fireEventOnClearSelection` properties has been removed from DatasetsItemsSelectorOptions class because an clear selection event will fire only if there is a event handler.
  * import **Datalabels plugin** from a [pepstock-org/chartjs-plugin-datalabels](https://github.com/pepstock-org/chartjs-plugin-datalabels) fork where the plugin has been changed in order to work with CHART.JS 3.
 This is a temporary solution waiting for the upgrade of the original plugin by the community.